PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 $$

 Where $$\sum_{i=1}^n \ln\left(1+e^{-y_i(w^T.f+b)}\right)$$ is the negative log-likelihood of our observations.
-If you like statistics, it is worth noting that adding the _l2-penalty_ is the same as maximising the likelihood with a Gaussian prior on the weights (or a Laplacian prior for a _l1-penalty_).
+If you like statistics, it is worth noting that adding the _l2-penalty_ is the same as maximizing the likelihood with a Gaussian prior on the weights (or a Laplacian prior for an _l1-penalty_).

 ### Why are they similar?